dapr/docs/howto/setup-secret-store/file-secret-store.md

-# Local secret store (for Development)
+# Local secret store using file (for Development)

-This document shows how to enable Local secret store using [Dapr Secrets Component](../../concepts/secrets/README.md) for Development scenarios in Standalone mode.
+This document shows how to enable file-based secret store using [Dapr Secrets Component](../../concepts/secrets/README.md) for Development scenarios in Standalone mode.
 This Dapr secret store component reads plain text JSON from a given file and does not use authentication.

-> The Local secret store is in no way recommended for production environments.
+> Note, this approach to secret management is not recommended for production environments.

-> The Local secret store works with key value pairs.

 ## Contents